fscbr/sdc_course/CarND-Vehicle-Detection/README.md

 [video1]: ./project_video.mp4

 ---
-###Writeup / README

 ###Histogram of Oriented Gradients (HOG)

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is in module `trainSvm.py` function readDatabase().
+The code for this step is in module `trainSvm.py` function `readDatabase()` at line 80 through 106.
-If True as parameter is handed over, only a randomized subset of samples is loaded and returned
+If True as a parameter is handed over, only a randomized subset of 2000 samples is loaded and returned.

 As database for the training I used the a combination of the GTI vehicle image database, the KITTI vision benchmark suite, and examples extracted from the project video itself offered on the project repository.

-The database contains 8792 vehicles and 8968 noon vehicles
+The database contains 8792 vehicles and 8968 non-vehicles

 I started by reading in all the `vehicle` and `non-vehicle` images.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:
+Here is an example of some images of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
-I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
+I grabbed random images from each of the two classes and displayed them to get a feeling for what the `skimage.hog()` output looks like.

 Here is an example using the `RGB` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(3, 3)`: